tap349/tap349.github.io/_posts/2017-07-14-elixir-tips.md

 different schema loaders and mutators and can be added to context interface. for example, these operations can be placed inside `ops` namespace.

+alternatively complex operations might be implemented as context functions if they are just a sequence of calls to corresponding loaders and mutators.

 (how to) convert struct <-> map
 -------------------------------